langcog/tablet/README.md

 styecentered.css: basic style sheet for the study.

-tablet_sprite_edited.mp3: a sound file which is a concatenation of every sound used in the study (including the filler audio from the folder "audio").
+tablet_sprite_edited.mp3: one sound file that is the concatenation of every sound used in the study (including the filler audio from the folder "audio").
 Created using Audacity.
 Information for where each sound prompt occurs within the mp3 is contained within "spriteData.js."

 tabletcentered.html: html for the study.